 If you have experienced a loss of wages or a job, central Florida CareerSource may be able to assist residents with career consultations, job search preparation, resume assistance, and more.

-- Funds will be dispersed directly to the housing provider.
+- Funding will be disbursed directly to the housing provider.

 Osceola County has a COVID-19 resource page that outlines a variety of community assistance programs that may be available to individuals.

 Seminole County received its $14.1 million in emergency rental assistance and launched its new ERA program on Monday, March 1, 2021.

 An overview of the County's ERA program is included below.